ironman5366/W.I.L.L/README.txt

 W.I.L.L. stands for Wireless Intelligent Linguistical Liveware and is a personal assistant, created and maintained by Will Beddow.

+GUI based plugin utility added!
+Tutorial video coming soon

 Features on the way you can look forward to:
-1. Adding a gui based plugin creation utility
-2. Improving intent parsing
+1. Improving intent parsing
-4. Adding better html parsing for google search (see the open issue for more info)
+2. Adding better html parsing for google search (see the open issue for more info)
-4. Adding a slack plugin for automation
+3. Adding a slack plugin for automation
-5. Finishing the spotify plugin
+4. Finishing the spotify plugin
-6. Slack backend channel support and multi device commuication capabilities
+5. Slack backend channel support and multi device commuication capabilities

 Adding features/plugins:
 Anybody is welcome to add a plugin, it's in a farily self explanatory folder format with a plugin.json file that anybody who's worked with python, json, or programming before should be able to cleanly reverse engineer.
 I'm not planning to spend the time and write the documentation, but if somebody wants to I'd be happy to help and publish it.
 I'm also planning to eventually upload a plugin creation program.